 The Rule of ThreeAll of our staff are trained to never be alone with a camper in a private place.
 While one-on-one conversations are an important part of our ministry, they should always be done in public places with other people around.
 Our campus is designed with this in mind, providing ample locations for private conversations in plain sight.

-Two Up, One DownStaff are encouraged to hold others responsible for abiding by these rules.
-They are specifically encouraged to actively ensure that their supervisors (2 levels up) and their direct reports (one level down) are creating this culture of safety.
+All Up, All DownStaff are encouraged to hold others responsible for abiding by these rules.
+They are specifically encouraged to actively ensure that their supervisors and their direct reports are creating this culture of safety.
 All suspicious behavior is expected to be addressed immediately.
 This ensures that all staff, including directors, are monitored consistently.

 Suggestion BoxA suggestion box is located in a central location.
 Campers are encouraged to suggest changes to menus, activities, etc. However, on Opening Day, we highlight this Box as a location where they can anonymously report a situation that appeared suspicious or simply made them uncomfortable.
 We want campers to know that they can anonymously let the leadership know about anything they want to.